armadaproject/armada/docs/comparison.md

 # Comparison

-To support the throughout we need, the Armada scheduler stores jobs in a specialised high-throughput storage layer.
-We achieve much higher throughput than etcd by sacrificing timeliness, i.e., there may be some lag before changes applied in Armada are visible to all of Armada's components.
-This storage layer is built on Pulsar and Postrges.
+Armada is not the only (or first) attempt to run batch workloads on Kubernetes.
+In particular, the Volcano, YuniKorn, Kueue, and Fluence projects are of note.
+Here, we give a comparison between these systems and Armada.

-## On etcd
+## etcd

+An important difference between Armada and other batch schedulers for Kubernetes is that Armada does not rely on etcd for queuing and scheduling.
+Instead, Armada relies on a specialised storage layer that trades off timeliness and consistency for higher throughput.
+Because etcd is an important aspect of the comparisons we will make, we first give a brief overview of the advantages and disadvantages of etcd.

 etcd is a strongly consistent distributed key-value store.
 Formally, etcd implements total order broadcast via the Raft protocol, and key-value storage is implemented on top of total order broadcast.
 As a result, etcd provides excellent consistency, durability, and availability guarantees, but low throughput.

-If we were to use etcd as the primary database for storing jobs, all submitted jobs would need to be written into etcd.
-Because etcd has low throughput, we would need to limit the rate at which jobs can be submitted.

-Exactly what rate we would be able to support depends on how set it up; etcd has a fanout design, such that the load depends on the number of Kubernetes components interested in each etcd key.
-But the throughout would be orders of magnitude less than what we can do with Armada now.
+Using etcd as the primary database for storing jobs would require all submitted jobs would need to be written into etcd.
+Because etcd has low throughput, it would be necessary to limit the rate at which jobs can be submitted.
+Exactly what rate is achievable depends on how set it up; etcd has a fanout design, such that the load depends on the number of Kubernetes components interested in each etcd key.
+But the throughout would be orders of magnitude lower than what is possible using the Armada storage layer.

 Further, etcd does not have good ways of protecting itself and is quite fragile.
 As a result, submitting jobs directly to etcd would risk overloading etcd.
 If etcd becomes overloaded, the system locks up and requires human intervention.
-As a side note, Armada currently monitors etcd health to avoid overloading it.

-These limitations of etcd are typically not an issue when using Kubernetes to run long-lived services (which is what Kubernetes was originally designed for) since pods may last for days or weeks.
+These limitations of etcd are typically not an issue when using Kubernetes for long-lived services (which is what Kubernetes was originally designed for) since pods may last for days or weeks.
 However, when running batch jobs, pods may only last for a few minutes, significantly increasing pod churn, at which point etcd throughput becomes a problem.

 ## Alternatives proposed in the community

-Armada is not the only (or first) attempt to run batch workloads on Kubernetes.
-In particular, the Volcano, YuniKorn, Kueue, and Fluence projects are of note.
-These all have in common that they introduce a notion of job queues and fair sharing of resources between them (with the exception of Fluence).
-Here, we give a brief overview.

 ### Volcano